YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Photos can make this confusion worse.
 If the hair is styled forward, the area may look smaller.
 If the hair is wet or pulled back, the area may look larger.
 If the crown is not photographed properly, it may be ignored.
 If the donor area is not shown clearly, a large graft number may be offered without knowing whether the donor can safely support it.

-I also pay attention to whether the number matches the goal.
+The number has to match the goal.
 A small temple correction does not require the same thinking as advanced hair loss.
 A crown case is not the same as a frontal hairline case.
 A young patient with ongoing loss is not the same as an older patient with a stable pattern.

 The same number can be reasonable in one case and irresponsible in another.
-That is why I prefer to explain the logic behind the number.
-If a patient only remembers the number, he may shop for the biggest one.
-If he understands the reasoning, he can judge the plan more intelligently.
+The logic behind the number matters more than the number alone.
+If a patient only remembers the number, they may shop for the biggest one.
+If they understand the reasoning, they can judge the plan more intelligently.

 How do I judge donor area safely before planning surgery?

-The donor area is the patient’s lifetime budget.
-I use that phrase because it helps patients understand the seriousness of the decision.
-The donor area must provide hair for the current surgery, possible future hair loss, and sometimes repair work if a previous surgery was poor.
+The donor area is a limited permanent resource.
+It must provide hair for the current surgery, possible future hair loss, and sometimes repair work if a previous surgery was poor.

-From photos, I can sometimes see obvious weakness.
-I may notice thinning above the ears, a narrow safe zone, retrograde loss, scars, or visible patchiness.
+Photos can sometimes show obvious weakness, such as thinning above the ears, a narrow safe zone, retrograde loss, scars, or visible patchiness.
 But many donor concerns are more subtle.
 A donor area can look acceptable in a photo and still be limited when examined closely.

-Before surgery, I want to evaluate density, hair caliber, safe extraction zones, contrast, hair direction, scalp condition, and whether the donor itself shows signs of instability.
-This is why I do not want a patient to think of the donor area as just the back of the head.
+Before surgery, density, hair caliber, safe extraction zones, contrast, hair direction, scalp condition, and donor stability all need evaluation.
+A patient should not think of the donor area as just the back of the head.
 It is the foundation of the whole operation.

 A strong donor area does not mean unlimited surgery.
 It only means the surgeon has more room to plan carefully.
 Even in a strong donor, extraction should be distributed intelligently.
 In a weak donor, the plan may need to be smaller, more conservative, or postponed.

-This is where remote planning can be dangerous.
+Remote planning can be dangerous when it becomes too certain.
 A patient may receive a high graft quote without anyone truly studying the donor area.
-He may feel encouraged because the clinic sounds confident.
-But confidence does not protect the donor.
+They may feel encouraged because the clinic sounds sure of itself.
+But certainty does not protect the donor.
 Planning protects the donor.

-In my practice, I would rather tell a patient that his donor capacity is limited than pretend we can cover everything.
+It is better to tell a patient that their donor capacity is limited than to pretend everything can be covered.
 This can be disappointing in the beginning, but it is kinder than using grafts aggressively and leaving the patient with visible donor depletion later.

 Why does the hairline need more than a drawing on a photo?